-Prior to joining Torys, Aaron was an investment funds associate at global U.S. law firms in New York and London, where he focused on primary fundraises, secondary transfer processes and co-investment mandates for U.S., U.K. and EU-based investment sponsors.
+Before joining Torys, Aaron was a private funds associate at global U.S. law firms in New York and London, where he focused on primary fundraises, secondary transfer processes and co-investment mandates for U.S., U.K. and EU-based investment sponsors.

 Aaron has extensive pro bono experience, having most recently assisted with Amicus to provide legal representation for those facing capital punishment in the United States and with LawWorks to help ensure appropriate legal representation for people in need of legal advice in the area of social welfare law in the United Kingdom.